 Upon the merger with the Company, the RiboGene Series A preferred stock was converted into 2,155,715 shares of the Company's Series A preferred stock.
 Under the terms of the option and license agreement, Shire will conduct clinical trials using Emitasol(R) and, if those are successful, submit an NDA for Emitasol(R).
 If FDA regulatory approval is obtained, Shire will have 60 days to exercise an exclusive option for a license to market Emitasol(R) in North America.
 Shire has agreed to make a payment to the Company of up to \$10.0 million upon the exercise of the option and to pay a royalty on product sales.
 The Company will provide up to \$7.0 million in funding for the development of Emitasol(R) through completion of Phase III trials and the submission of an NDA, with the balance, if any, provided by Shire.
-Through December 31, 2000 the Company has provided \$4.6 million of funding, under the terms of the agreement with Shire, for the development of Emitasol(R), consisting of \$4.1 million paid to Shire and approximately \$500,000 paid to other parties for allowable expenses including patent and trademark costs.
+Through December 31, 2000 the Company has provided \$4.1 million of funding for the development of Emitasol(R).
 The agreement provides that Shire must file an NDA in North America by July 7, 2001.
 If Shire does not do so, Shire will no longer have the option to obtain an exclusive license to market Emitasol(R) in North America.
 In view of the slower than expected progress of Emitasol(R) towards commencing the pivotal Phase III clinical trial, the Company and Shire are currently in discussions about the extent of a future collaboration and are exploring the possibility that the Company would take back the full development and all of the associated rights of the compound.